Attachment-based psychotherapy: Treatment

-Once the patient and therapist have created a trust worthy and reliable relationship the therapist will probe the patient on any traumatic experiences that may have happened to them in their child hood and that connect to any disruptions in their lives at the time.
+Once the patient and therapist have created a trust worthy and reliable relationship the therapist will probe the patient on any traumatic experiences that may have happened to them in their childhood and that connect to any disruptions in their lives at the time.
 The therapist pays special attention to the relationship between the patient and their parents because the lack of responsiveness of a parent early in a child development can lead to dysfunctional relationships later on in their life.
 The therapist may even ask the parent or caregiver to attend the therapy sessions in order to correct any complications in their relationship.
 The therapist will ask the parent to be present if they want to help the child and parent repair their relationship.
-The therapist will facilitate in their communication and have them share in an “affective/ reflective” way.
+The therapist will facilitate in their communication and have them share in an “affective/reflective” way.
 Having the parent in the room, such as in group therapy, may also help the patient face the root of their problems, which most psychologists believe stems from the parents.
 In this sense the parent or care giver will be taking on the role of the therapist in order to resolve issue that directly impact the parent's life This part of the therapy treatment is called disruptive because by having the patients talk about their traumatic experiences and relationship with their parents in depth, the therapist is getting them to re-experience the trauma.
 Getting the patient to face their own trauma has the effect of getting them to accept their own ego and understand why they have trouble creating healthy attachments with people.
 As the patient shares their experiences the therapist is expected to be actively listening and express empathy and acceptance to the patient.
 The therapist creates an even deeper relationship with the patient by treating the patient's experiences as their own experiences and coming up with their own interpretations to the events while constantly be understanding of and engaged with the patient.
 The therapist may also mimic the patient's emotions in order to show their understanding and to encourage the patient to keep sharing.